hglanz/AcousticsApp-Summer2019/README.md

     ii.
 Help Options:

         a.
-All pictures fit on screen without horizontal scroll bar (this is done)
+All pictures fit on screen without horizontal scroll bar (done)

         b.
-Make pictures smaller and consistent across help options (use size of right graph in windowed signal as template)
+Make pictures smaller and consistent across help options (use size of right graph in windowed signal as template) (done)

         c. f_s in sampling rate should be an actual subscript (done)

         d.
 Some sampling rates don't work for marine related files.
 Why not?...and fix.

         e.
-Get rid of title "7-series graph" in window function help (use windows.R)
+Get rid of title "7-series graph" in window function help (use windows.R) (done)

         f.
-Move the 7th graph to right to get rid of overlap with 6 graphs in window function help (use windows.R)
+Move the 7th graph to right to get rid of overlap with 6 graphs in window function help (use windows.R) (done)

         g.
 Spectrum should have x-axis only go up to 0.4999 (use windows.R) in window function help